 the same.
 If you have good stitches, you, your people, your children,

-your background will be proud.
+your background -- those in back of you -- will be proud.
 You don't have to grab here and there

 for that either."

 "This life is here to work your body, and by working, you

 get repaid.
 'I give you wild life,' the Great Spirit says.
 'I give you

 people the natural resources to live on.
 By the sweat of your brows

 and by the sweat of the soil you will have vegetation to live on.
 The